jpchip/personal-site/src/pages/blog/headless-cms.md

 The docs for strapi are super promising.
 This is not just a Headless CMS for blogs, but a tool to manage ALL your content.
 I first tried using their docker image, but after a few hours of tinkering and not getting it to run I gave up and installed the quickstart app on bare metal instead.
-I quickly released why it's still in alpha.
+I quickly realized why it's still in alpha.
 There is a ton of potential here, but lots of little bugs and quirks.

 As a test, I tried pointing it to a db of an existing project.
 I had to manually add each table in the UI, but it worked!
 I